 As this is supposed to be about me, it begs the question–my little fart in the woods wouldn’t be much more than that if it wasn’t for you.
-So thank you for visiting the website for my trilogy ‘Venice, East and West.’
-Here I will share with you the love of an amateur historian for what proved to be a ‘Magical History Tour’ of what is called the ‘Early Modern Era,’ when the idea of ‘balance of powers,’ first came into effect on a ‘global’ scale, if limited to the colonial powers and their colonies of that time.
+So thank you for visiting the website for my trilogy ‘Venice, East & West.’
+Here I will share with you the love of an amateur historian for what proved to be a ‘Magical History Tour’ of a period called the ‘Early Modern Era;’ an age when the idea of ‘balance of powers’ first came into effect on a ‘global’ scale, if limited to the colonial powers and their colonies of that time.
 In addition to the glossaries of nomenclature and bibliographies of sources, I hope to better serve your interests by posting articles on a regular basis now that my trilogy is written and available.

 Although I have never blogged, nor been on any social media, I will try my best.
 Ask anything you want about that time and I will send you what I have.
-My contributions will come, of course, from all that research which I, as an amateur, and the professionals I have paid have done.
-A great source of ‘Land of Tribute’ was the New Netherland Institute.
+Of course there is so much on the internet, but as for totally credible information, a great source for ‘Land of Tribute’ was the New Netherlands Institute.
 Personally, I will include the information and support I left out of my book and on what Hollywood calls the ‘cutting room floor.’
-It was John Steinbeck who once spent years doing research in Mexico, even learning dialects of native tongues while writing the story of Emilio Zapata, and cut much of his research for that.
+John Steinbeck spent years doing research in Mexico while writing the story of Emilio Zapata, and cut much of his research for that.
 And even more of his research when he wrote the screenplay for the movie.
-And what got cut out of both his book and the movie proved to make a very interesting book in itself!—along the lines of what the commentator Paul Harvey used to call, the “rest of the story.”
+And what he cut he later salvaged in a book I enjoyed reading very much—along the lines of what the commentator Paul Harvey used to call, the “rest of the story.”
 It was a high school friend of mine, Scooter Smith, who said that history is really comprised of his story and his story and his story–regardless of the gender of the teller.